molssi-seamm/molssi-seamm.github.io/docs/getting_started/installation/command-line.rst

 Dashboard and JobServer, so that they remain running even when you are not logged in.
 To do so use the following command::

-  % seamm-installer --nw services create
+  % seamm-installer services create

   Created and started the service dashboard
   Created and started the service jobserver

 To check on the status of the services::

-  % seamm-installer --nw services status
+  % seamm-installer services status

   ╒═══════════╤══════════╤═════════╤════════╕
   │ Service   │ Status   │ Root    │ Port   │